 7. Track your spending

 Congratulations on creating your biweekly budget.
-You’re already on track to taking control of your money and doing amazing things!
+You’re already on your way to taking control of your money and doing amazing things!
 I am so proud of you!

 Now it’s time to tweak your biweekly budget to make it more realistic.
 You’ve got this!